Learn about phishing and tips to protect yourself.

 - If you receive a suspicious email or text message, do not click on any links, open any attachments, reply to the sender, or provide any information.
 Likewise, do not provide any information to suspicious callers.
 If you are unsure whether the caller is from the business they claim to represent, call the business back at a number you have verified through another source (phone book, Internet, etc.).

 - If you are using a public computer, log out of all websites and close the email program and Internet browser you are using before you leave.
-Be wary of using public computers or Wi-Fi for conducting sensitive transactions.
+Be wary of using public computers or Wi-Fi for conducting sensitive and financial transactions.

 - Use the latest version of internet browsers and email programs.

 - Review your email service provider's Security Policy.
 Or, have your email service provider explain their Security Policy.
-Be cautious about sharing personal information through email.